-Read Daniel 1:9-10.
-Why do you think the official-Ashpenaz-favored Daniel?
-Does God also work in the hearts and lives of unbelievers to bring about His will and plan?

-Read Proverbs 21:1.
-In what ways does this verse encourage you?
+- Read Daniel 1:9-10.
+What-or who-influenced the official, Ashpenaz, to be kind to Daniel?
+Does God also work in the hearts and lives of unbelievers to bring about His will and plan? - Read Proverbs 21:1.
+What does this verse teach you about God?
 How does this truth apply here in our own country?